We get asked this question, a lot.

 In our present day, the landscape is very different.
 Tools abound.

-SEOs love creating tools, and for every tool that is commonly used you can find innumerable more focusing on specific elements of that tool or offering something slightly different.
+SEOs love time-saving tools, and for every tool that is commonly used, you can find a dozen others focusing on specific elements of that tool or offering something slightly different.

-While the other tools have their value and place, these industry leaders are leaders for a reason because they offer outsized value for their fee.
+While the other tools have their value and place, these industry leaders offer outsized value for their fee.

 So let’s dig into the age-old SEO question of “Ahrefs vs SEMrush?” and see if we can help you make the right decision.